-Careers Video of the Week: Kevin, who is a Steward at the Eden Project.
+Careers Video of the Week: Richard, who is a Cabinet Maker at NEJ Stephenson.

 To search for other apprenticeship vacancies, please click here.

 The full structure of Careers across the Marches Multi Academy Trust can be found here:

 The Key Dates for Year 11 applications can be found here:

 For interview tips and guidance, please click here: Interview tips.